The Securities Litigation Review: Switzerland

 Finally, the financial services provider must have acted wilfully or negligently when breaching the agreement.48

-Article 41(1) CO governs the compensation for damages in situations where the parties were not necessarily bound by a contract prior to a harmful event.49 Liability under Article 41(1) CO presupposes that the following requirements are met: loss, causation, fault, and the existence of an unlawful act.50
+Article 41(1) CO governs the compensation for damage in situations where the parties were not necessarily bound by a contract prior to a harmful event.49 Liability under Article 41(1) CO presupposes that the following requirements are met: loss, causation, fault and the existence of an unlawful act.50

 With respect to the latter, in the context of purely monetary damage, an unlawful act requires that the defendant violated a provision that prohibits a certain behaviour to prevent the occurrence of such financial losses.51 In the context of FinSA, the question of whether the code of conduct rules52 constitute such provisions is controversial.53 This issue has not yet been settled by the Swiss Federal Supreme Court.